Back to Dyson Guides

 Common Causes

-• Sensor inlet vents blocked by dust or debris buildup
+• Sensor inlet vents blocked by dust/debris

-• Firmware not updated to latest version with sensor corrections
+• Firmware not updated with sensor corrections

-• Ambient temperature or humidity extremes affecting sensor accuracy
+• Temperature/humidity extremes affecting accuracy

 Most fixes happen in the first 3 steps.